sstringer00100/datascience-portfolio/README.md

 - ### Machine Learning
   - Python
-    - [Predicting Loan Defaults:]() A credit risk model utilizing logistic regression and an XGB model to determine the probability of default with data sourced from LendingClub.
+    - [Predicting Loan Defaults:]() A credit risk model utilizing logistic regression and an XGBoost model to determine the probability of default with data sourced from LendingClub.
     - [Anomaly Detection:]()
   - R
 - ### Time Series Forecasting